MAR Compass Adjuster

 Shipping companies and vessel operators are required to maintain and manage the performance of ship magnetic compasses to ensure that they remain within acceptable safety limits of deviation.
 Failure to maintain a magnetic compass in good working condition or to monitor deviations may result in a vessel being delayed or detained and potentially the vessel owner and/or master being prosecuted.
 If deviations are greater than the acceptable safety limits, a qualified compass adjuster or master of a vessel is required to adjust the compass.

-International Marine Orders (IMO) set the qualification standards for masters, officers and watch personnel on seagoing merchant ships, and mandate the requirement for Australian Maritime Safety Authority (AMSA) to ensure Australian seafarers have the required skills and knowledge to operate safely and in compliance with the International Convention for the requirements of compass adjusters and the corresponding Australian regulatory requirements.
+Marine Order 27 (Safety of navigation and radio equipment) requires a qualified compass adjuster or master of a vessel to adjust the compass) along with International Marine Orders (IMO) set the qualification standards for masters, officers and watch personnel on seagoing merchant ships, and mandate the requirement for AMSA to ensure Australian seafarers have the required skills and knowledge to operate safely and in compliance with the International Convention for the requirements of compass adjusters and the corresponding Australian regulatory requirements.

 The project will develop one new Skill Set and one new Unit of Competency that includes mandated training requirements described within AMSA Marine Order 27 (Safety of navigation and radio equipment).